 Health Insurance and Reimbursement

 Studying forms, processes, practices, and the roles of health information professionals, students in this health information technology course explore reimbursement and payment methodologies applicable to healthcare provided in various U.S. settings.
-Topics include concepts related to insurance products, third-party and prospective payment, and managed care organizations.
+Topics include insurance products, third-party and prospective payment, and managed-care organizations.